microbus-io/fabric/docs/tech/service-yaml.md

 ## Metrics

-The `metrics` section is used to define arbitrary metrics that are pertinent to the solution.
-The metrics could be operational in nature (e.g. performance) or have a business purpose (e.g. usage tracking).
+The `metrics` section is used to define custom metrics, whether operational in nature (e.g. performance) or having a business purpose (e.g. usage tracking).

 ```yaml
 # Metrics